By Felicia A. Petro/Senior Reporter

 The business closed Jan.
 28 and reopened Feb.
 1, Foster said.

-The tavern, located at 131 S. Broad St., is the only private business to have a liquor license in the borough.
+The downtown tavern, located at 131 S. Broad St., was the first private Grove City business to be permitted to acquire a liquor license.
 "We'll be here five years in August," Foster said.

 Part of the rumors included sewage issues at the tavern, which were bogus, she noted.